Invite Your Teammates

 2. Project Manager

-A project manager is a person responsible for particular projects and is responsible to oversee and track the project progress and team performance.
+A project manager is a person responsible for specific projects and is responsible for overseeing and tracking the project’s progress and team performance.

 For example, a project manager can: